QubesOS/qubes-core-admin-client/doc/manpages/qvm-service.rst

     This is known to help with some devices, that cannot deal with re-attaching to another driver.

+servicevm
+    Default: disabled

+    Changes the qube icon to ServiceVM theme and moves the qube to ``SERVICE`` tab of Qubes Application Menu.
+    If the qube ``provides_network`` property set/reset to True or False, the value of ``servicevm`` feature is automatically readjusted accordingly.

 Authors
 =======
 | Joanna Rutkowska <joanna at invisiblethingslab dot com>